CWE-89 Detail

 IntegrityModify Application Data

-Note: Just as it may be possible to read sensitive information, it is also possible to make changes or even delete this information with a SQL injection attack.
+Note: Just as it may be possible to read sensitive information, it is also possible to modify or even delete this information with a SQL injection attack.

 Observed Examples